I would like to add an SNMP Custom sensor in PRTG, for example, for a particular SNMP counter. But how do I find out

 With SNMP Tester, you can run simple SNMP requests against a device in your network.
-This test program is based on the SNMP technologies built into PRTG Network Monitor.
+This test program is based on the SNMP technologies built into PRTG.

 - perform SNMP walks.
-You can use the Walk option of the SNMP Tester to check OIDs, and to discover OIDs that you can use to access custom monitoring objects.
+You can use the Walk option of SNMP Tester to check OIDs and to discover OIDs that you can use to access custom monitoring objects.

 - Download SNMP Tester and unzip all files to your system, preferably the probe system (local or remote).

 - Start SNMP Tester by running snmptest.exe.

-- Enter the IP address or DNS name for the server on which you would like to look up the OIDs.
-Define also the SNMP parameters asked for, like port, SNMP version, and community string, depending on the SNMP settings on your target device.
+- Select the Local IP for the server on which you would like to look up the OIDs, or leave Any.
+Also define the SNMP parameters asked for, like port, SNMP version, and community string, depending on the SNMP settings on your target device.

 - Check if you can access the target device via SNMP.

-- In section Select Request Type, choose Read Device Uptime.
+- In section Select Request Type, select Read Device Uptime.

 - In section Run Test, click Start.

 - If this first test was successful, you are ready to use the other SNMP Tester request types to discern all available OIDs on your target system.

 - In section Select Request Type, select Walk.

 - Enter 1.3.6 into the Walk field.
 This is usually the part that OIDs start with.

 - Click Start.

-- After some time, depending on the amount of SNMP information provided by the target device, the SNMP Tester will list all OIDs it could find with their current value and value type.
+- After some time, depending on the amount of SNMP information provided by the target device, SNMP Tester will list all OIDs it could find with their current value and value type.
 The type is important to add the correct SNMP Custom sensor type to request a specific OID.

 Having saved the OIDs you need, you can now set up your individual SNMP Custom sensor.